 Alterations in natural behavior patterns due to exposure to pile driving noise reported noted thus far are like those seen in response to seismic surveys.
-These changes in behavior include startle responses, changes in depth (in both caged and free-swimming subjects), swim speeds, group cohesion, and in attention and anti-predator behaviors, breaching, and directional avoidance (e.g., Hawkins et al., 2014; Kok et al., 2021; Mueller-Blenkle et al., 2010; Neo et al., 2015; Roberts et al., 2016a; Spiga et al., 2017).
+These changes in behavior include startle responses, changes in depth (in both caged and free-swimming subjects), swim speeds, group cohesion, and in attention and anti-predator behaviors, breaching, and directional avoidance (e.g., Hawkins et al., 2014; Kok et al., 2021; Mueller-Blenkle et al., 2010; Neo et al., 2015; Roberts et al., 2016a; Spiga et al., 2017) {Kim, 2024, '#23673}.
 The severity of responses varies greatly by species and received SPL.
-For example, Neo et al. (2014) observed slower recovery times in fishes exposed to intermittent sounds (similar to pile driving) compared to continuous exposures.
-However, at some higher SPLs (152 - 157 dB re 1 μPa) some freeswimming fishes avoided pile driving noise (lafrate et al., 2016).
+For example, Japanese seabass and blackhead seabream reacted to cumulative SELs as low as 138 dB re 1 μPa·s whereas starry flounder showed no significant response to any of the sound exposures tested (Kim, 2024, '#23673}.
+However, at some higher SPLs (152 - 157 dB re 1 μPa) some free-swimming fishes avoided pile driving noise (lafrate et al., 2016).
+The temporal structure of the sound exposure also plays a role in potential responses as demonstrated by slower recovery times in fishes exposed to intermittent sounds (similar to pile driving) compared to continuous exposures {Neo, 2014, '#6665}.
 Using a baited remote underwater video Roberts et al. (2016a) showed that although multiple species of free swimming fish responded to simulated pile driving recordings, not all responded consistently.
 In some cases, only one fish would respond while the others continued feeding.
 In other instances, various individual fish would respond to different strikes.
 Similar results were reported at an existing windfarm in the Belgian part of the North Sea where tagged free-range Atlantic cod (Gadus morhua) showed no significant avoidance response to a largescale pile driving effort and a high variance in measured behavioral responses (van der Knaap et al., 2022).
 As part of the same experiment, echosounders also indicated that fish abundance and group cohesion changed when pelagic fishes were exposed to pile driving and seismic activities.
 However, the location of schooling fishes in the water column differed by sound source type, and some of these effects were also noted at the control site (i.e., no sound exposure) which may be explained by other abiotic factors such as seasonality (Kok et al., 2021).
-The repetition rate of pulses during an exposure may also influence what behaviors are observed during many of these experiments and how guickly these behaviors recovered as opposed to the overall sound pressure or exposure level (Neo et al., 2014).
+The repetition rate of pulses during an exposure may also influence what behaviors are observed during many of these experiments and how quickly these behaviors recovered as opposed to the overall sound pressure or exposure level (Neo et al., 2014).

 As summarized in the ANSI Sound Exposure Guideline technical report (Popper et al., 2014), species may react differently to the same sound source depending on a number of variables, such as the animal's life stage or behavioral state (e.g., feeding, mating).
-Without specific data, it is assumed that fishes with similar hearing capabilities react similarly to all impulsive sounds outside the zone for hearing loss and injury.
+Without specific data, the standards committee assumed that fishes with similar hearing capabilities react similarly to all impulsive sounds outside the zone for hearing loss and injury.
 Observations of fish reactions to large-scale air gun surveys are informative, but not necessarily directly applicable to analyzing impacts from the short-term, intermittent use of all impulsive sources.
 It is assumed that fish have a high probability of reacting to an impulsive sound source within near and intermediate distances (tens to hundreds of meters), and a decreasing probability of reaction at increasing distances.